dyllanwli/fabric-debug-tool/README.md

 + `./stopNetwork.sh` use to pull down the docker network and cleanMaterial
 + api tests via curl is `bash ./testAppbyCurl.sh`
 + network config: see ./app/network-config.json
++ use `docker exec -it cli bash` to enter the peer0 org1

 #### Test api func: